giswqs/geebook/chapters/01_introduction.md

 ```

-+++

 ## Using geemap with a VPN

-If you are trying to use geemap through a VPN.
-Use `geemap.set_proxy(port=your-port-number)` to connect to Earth Engine servers.
-Otherwise, you might encounter a connection timeout issue.
+When using geemap through a VPN, it's important to use `geemap.set_proxy(port=your-port-number)` to connect to Earth Engine servers.
+Failure to do so may result in a connection timeout issue.

 ```{code-cell} ipython3
 import geemap